charlesclz03/flowforge/DOCS/phases/PHASE_5_PREMIUM_PLAN.md

 ## 🎯 Goal

-Transform FlowForge from a free tool into a sustainable busines by introducing a "Pro" tier (€4.99/mo or €49.99/yr) that offers tangible value to serious artists.
+Transform Freestyla from a free tool into a sustainable busines by introducing a "Pro" tier (€4.99/mo or €49.99/yr) that offers tangible value to serious artists.

 ## 📦 Key Features